stimms/grunt-spawn/README.md

 You can also add more of your own tasks.
 Here is a brief description of the elements involved:

  - 'cmd': The path to the executable you would like to spawn
+ - 'clump': True for one command, many files.
+False for command per file.
  - 'args': The parameters you want to supply to the cmd
  - 'special args':{0}: The parameter where the file/files should be put
  - 'incl':object: Additional filtering you might want to do for inclusions